A natural habitat for wildlife

 Keep a look out for a wide variety of birds, mammals and insects.
 If you don’t spot them, you may well hear them or see the telltale signs that show they’ve recently been about.

 The surrounding woodland is rich in bird life.
 The trees and undergrowth make a perfect habitat for nesting and foraging for food.

-Listen and look out for green, great and lesser spotted woodpeckers drumming as well as the noisy rooks.
+Listen and look out for green and great spotted woodpeckers drumming as well as the noisy rooks.
 You might also hear a medley of birdsong from blackbirds, robins and threatened species such as the blackcap, song thrush and spotted flycatcher.

-In warm weather you might be lucky to spot a white admiral butterfly.
+As the weather turns warmer, you might be lucky enough to spot a white admiral butterfly.
 Much rarer than the red admiral, the white admiral is locally distributed and feeds on patches of nettles along the woodland boundary.

 The ponds and lake at the bottom of the garden are tranquil spots for wildlife watching.
 They attract numerous types of birds that feed on the insects from the water.

 In the warmer months swallows can be seen and sometimes hobbies flying low over the water.
 If you're really lucky, you might spot the flash of blue from a feeding kingfisher.